Skip to main content

 3. The advertiser writes drafts for the headlines and descriptions of each ad group’s primary search ad.
 They use AI to brainstorm variants based on the initial drafts, greatly expanding the number of advertising assets created in a short period of time.

 4. Once the campaign launches, a different kind of AI continues to be involved—passively and behind the scenes.
-Google relies on its own machine learning technology to identify best-fit users for each ad, gradually improving performance over time based on conversion and demographics data.
+Google relies on its own machine learning technology to identify the best-fit users for each ad, gradually improving performance over time-based on conversion and demographic data.

 5. As the advertiser continues to manage and optimize the campaign, they may use AI to assist with reporting—generating attractive graphs from raw data within seconds that might otherwise take minutes or even hours.
 They may also use AI to identify abstract patterns in the data that a human analyst may miss.
 These patterns can help them further optimize the campaign.